yearn/tokenized-strategy-ape-mix/README.md

 # Tokenized Strategy Mix for Yearn V3 strategies

-This repo will allow you to write, test and deploy V3 "Tokenized Strategies".
+This repo will allow you to write, test and deploy V3 "Tokenized Strategies" using [Ape Worx](https://www.apeworx.io/).

-You will only need to override the three functions in Strategy.sol of `_invest`, `freeFunds` and `_totalInvested`.
+You will only need to override the three functions in Strategy.sol of `_invest`, `_freeFunds` and `_totalInvested`.
 With the option to also override `_tend`, `tendTrigger`, `availableDepositLimit` and `availableWithdrawLimit` if desired.

-For a more complete overview of how the Tokenized Strategies please visit the [TokenizedStrategy Repo](https://github.com/yearn/tokenized-strategy).
+For a more complete overview of how the Tokenized Strategies work please visit the [TokenizedStrategy Repo](https://github.com/yearn/tokenized-strategy).

 ## How to start